- Superintendent Edith Walker, Ed.D.

 She earned a bachelor’s degree in English from Centenary College and a master’s degree in mass communication from Louisiana State University.

-Jackie has been married to Eric Tisdell for 20 years.
-They have two children, Jackson and Max, who attend Ascension Parish public schools.
+Jackie has been married to Eric Tisdell for 21 years.
+They have two children, Jackson and Max, who attend Ascension Public Schools.

-Leuna Johnson is the Supervisor of Child Nutrition for Ascension Public Schools, a position she has held since 2010.
+Leuna Johnson, Ph.D. is the Supervisor of Child Nutrition for Ascension Public Schools, a position she has held since 2010.

-Born and raised in Baton Rouge, Johnson earned a bachelor's degree in dietetics and a master's degree in business administration from Southern University A&M.
+Born and raised in Baton Rouge, Dr. Johnson earned a bachelor's degree in dietetics, a master's degree in business administration, and a doctoral degree in public policy from Southern University A&M.

 Robyn Simmons, EdD, is the Supervisor of Child Welfare and Attendance (Student Services), a position she has held since 2021.